alessio-proietti/2022-IN490-exam/README.md

 > Russel C. Pavlicek

 Cloud is fat.
 VMs are overloaded with unpatched, obscure and insecure software and Containers themselves rely on huge kernels, i.e. on large supporting runtimes.
 Moreover, developers usually make every nasty trick they can to wire correctly all the resources the containers need.

-The theory of Unikernels propose pretty simple and straightforward strategy.
+The theory of Unikernels introduces a pretty simple and straightforward strategy.
 Unikernels are introduced as a new kind of tech which try to coexist with VMs and cointainers while aiming at resolving their deficiencies.

 The rationale can be clearly stated: one should include into sandbox objects (containers, jails, VMs) only minimum code application needs to properly function